mikeurnun/laravel-valet-dive/README.md

     DB_PASSWORD=secret
     ```
 4. Stage a new table in the database: <code>php artisan migrate:refresh</code>
+5. Create & set new app key for parkside site: <code>php artisan key:generate</code>

+**You should be all set, open up your browser & go to: http://parkside.dev**

 ## Graceful uninstallation of everything above
 - Stop Valet: <code>./vendor/bin/valet stop</code>